-Because there are so many different types of workers today, and each of them is looking for unique work that suits their needs and desires, the old-school hiring handbook is quite simply out-of-date and inapplicable to many potential employees.
+Because there are so many different types of workers today, and each of them is looking for unique work that suits their needs and desires, the old-school best practices for recruiting employees is quite simply out-of-date and inapplicable to many potential employees.
 Sure, there are still millions of people who relish in a traditional, 9-to-5, full time job position.
 However, more than 53 million U.S. workers (34% of the workforce) took part in freelance work in 2014.
 In 2017, contingent workers — which includes freelancers, independent contractors and statement-of-work laborers — will make up 45% of the American workforce.

-In order for companies to hire this ever increasing pool of talent, they need to restrategize their hiring practices.
+In order for companies to hire this ever increasing pool of talent, they need to restrategize their best practices for recruiting employees.
 The old-school hiring handbook is a handbook for a reason — it worked for decades in recruiting and hiring people for the more traditional forms of employment that dominated those days.
 The rise of the on-demand economy and the new variations of workers necessitates a retooling of this book, or a separate one altogether.
-These distinct workers want different things out of their jobs, which means recruiters and HR professionals have to approach, attract and hook them differently than they would someone seeking more traditional employment.
+These distinct workers want different things out of their jobs, which means recruiters and HR professionals have to approach, attract and hook them differently with better recruitment practices.

 Word-of-mouth and networking is crucial for many large companies looking to fill full-time positions.
-These referrals carry a lot of weight and save HR professionals time and effort when they need to fill a position.
+These referrals are effective recruitment practices and carry a lot of weight and save HR professionals time and effort when they need to fill a position.
 It’s much easier to tap into these tools when looking for full-time employees, and social tools like LinkedIn make networking and identifying potential employees based on talent, industry and connections incredibly simple.

 With contingent workers, mobile-friendly job applications are the best bet.
-Many contingent workers are constantly on-the-go and bouncing from gig to gig at a fast rate.
+Many contingent workers are constantly on-the-go and bouncing from gig to gig at a fast rate, which requires better recruitment praactices.
 They need to be able to screen and search for jobs quickly in order to stay afloat.
 Job boards and social networking play crucial components in this as well.
 Key into all of those tech savvy means of getting seen, and attracting contingent workers will be a breeze.

 Most companies looking to fill full-time positions are on the hunt for a relatively small applicant pool comprised of highly trained and skilled professionals.
 While having a system in place to manage the deluge of resumes that will surely pile in is an HR staple, the number that are cherry-picked to move onto the interview stage will most likely be small and easy to manage.
-A basic management system or spreadsheet setup will most likely suffice for situations like this.
+A basic management system or spreadsheet is a recruitment best practice and will most likely suffice for situations like this.

 When hiring contingent workers, most companies need a lot of workers fast.
-An applicant tracking system like OnboardIQ is the best way to manage and handle the sheer amount of applicants coming in.
+An applicant tracking system like Fountain is the best way to manage and handle the sheer amount of applicants coming in, anda better recruitment practice for these types of workers.
 These sorts of hiring automation systems make it easy to store data and information on every single applicant, and track each individual throughout all stages of the application process in one neat, tidy space.

-A robust job application will prove essential for full-time hires.
+A robust job application will prove essential for full-time hires and one of the best practices for recruiting employees.
 After all, companies will want to avoid high turnover rates in many of these positions.
 Knowing detailed information about these candidates ahead of time will not only help weed out many unqualified or ill-suited candidates, but will save time when it comes to the interview process.
-Having a solid understanding of the skills, expertise, strengths, weaknesses and backgrounds of these candidates will help formulate a picture of which one is right for the job.
+Having a solid understanding of the skills, expertise, strengths, weaknesses and backgrounds of these candidates is recruitment best practice and will help formulate a picture of which one is right for the job.

 Most contingent workers aren’t hunkered down at their computers with hours to spare on a job application.
 These are busy, on-the-go people that need an application that is quick, easy and to the point.
-To go an even further mile, making job applications mobile-friendly is crucial in converting start rates of applications into higher completion rates.
+To go an even further mile, making job applications mobile-friendly is an effective recruiting best practice and crucial in converting start rates of applications into higher completion rates.
 These candidates want something they can finish in under 15 minutes and while they’re out doing other things — that power lies in mobile, which is constantly in their hands.

 Hiring a full-time staff is a big decision.
 Taking some time before pulling the trigger to ensure that the best, most fitting candidate gets the job is completely understandable.
 These candidates are also perceived as more stereotypically professional, meaning phone calls and emails are perfectly adequate forms of reaching out and communicating updates throughout the hiring process.
 Phone calls in particular are a great screening method for initial interviews to get a better sense of a candidate outside of their paper-crafted persona, and are quicker, more convenient ways of vetting candidates than lengthy in-person interviews.